bellmit/Diskuv-Communicator-v1-Server/diskuv-changes/README.md

   Future Mitigation: Keep Diskuv's fork in sync with Signal, since Signal has roadmap items to reduce the stored metadata (especially phone number).

 - **TM1**: Chuck has possession of Bob's phone for several minutes.
-Bob is a survivor.
-Chuck is an assailant.
+Bob is a member.
+Chuck is malicious.
-  Chuck opens Bob's Diskuv Communicator application and enters contact numbers for people he has assaulted.
+  Chuck opens Bob's Diskuv Communicator application and enters contact numbers for people.
-  One of those people he has assaulted is Alice, who is not known by Bob.
+  One of those people he has been malicious to is Alice, who is not known by Bob.
   Chuck sees that Alice is a registered user.
 Now Alice is on Chuck's radar.

   Vulnerability: With Signal as-is, this threat is trivial to execute because of the [public nature of Signal contact discovery][1].
   In fact, Chuck does not even need Bob's phone; he can simply hash Alice's phone number and check the Signal server API /v1/discovery/{hash}.

-  Mitigation: Diskuv Communicator will only authorize survivors to use the APIs.
+  Mitigation: Diskuv Communicator will only authorize members to use the APIs.
 Chuck will now need a logged-in Diskuv Communicator or compromised login credentials to continue this threat.
-Survivors lose anonymity with the Diskuv server for the "metadata", so server logs and resources can be can be made to expire quickly.
+Members lose anonymity with the Diskuv server for the "metadata", so server logs and resources can be can be made to expire quickly.